chris-git-321/chris-git-321/README.md

 # Hi, I'm Chris 👋

 Cloud engineer in training, based in Tokyo.
 Certified in CompTIA A+ and Microsoft Azure (AZ-900), currently working toward the AWS Solutions Architect Associate.
-I focus on architecture, deployment, debugging, and building real infrastructure I can explain end to end.
+I focus on architecture, deployment, debugging, and building projects that reflect real-world environments.
 You can reach me here on [LinkedIn](https://www.linkedin.com/in/christopherjmelvin/).

 ---